addUsername/LolPath/README.md

 # LolPath
-_Simple matchTemplate with OpenCV, a minimun of Matplotlib written in Python_ done _Write outputs to json, plots and video_ done
+-_Simple matchTemplate with OpenCV, a minimun of Matplotlib written in Python_ done -_Write outputs to json, plots and video_ done

 Simple OCR to get count champion_deaths